valelovan/valelovan/README.md

 Hello, I’m @valelovan

 - 👨‍💻 I’m interested in software engineering
-- 🏛 I'm a junior in the College of Engineering and Computing at George Mason University 🔰
+- 🏛 I'm a third year at the University of Virginia
 - 📫 How to reach me:
    - LinkedIn: https://www.linkedin.com/in/vale-lovan-9196731b9